yshong211/mlb_ant/README.md

  min_samples_leaf = 12,
  min_samples_split = 16))`

 Runtime was faster than KNN.
-Accuracy of 55 percent
+It had the accuracy of 55 percent.

 ### Support Vector Machine

 `svm.SVC(kernel = 'linear')`

 Even with the sample size of 1000, SVM takes a very long time...
-Therefore, we could not run with SVM since our size of dataset is more than 700000
+Therefore, we could not run with SVM since our size of dataset is more than 700000.

+According to [scikit-learn Documentation for SVM](https://scikit-learn.org/stable/modules/svm.html#complexity), the complexity may lie anywhere between O(X * n^2) to O(X * n^3), where X is the number of features and n is the number of records (pitches).
+Therefore, it is not feasible for such a large dataset like this one.

+## Conclusion

+We have attempted various techniques for both data wrangling and modeling.
+We have added extra features that were not present in the original project.
+However, the difficulties arose and since the amount of dataset were huge, it had a tendency of overfitting; the new features did not help.
+But this was a great opportunity to explore around with the huge dataset, load, and combine, to make our own models for our prediction.